DKISTDC/level2/DEVLOG.md

 - [ ] Stuart: nice to see units on dataset page
 - [ ] publish isn't really updating if it errors or completes before getting to the transfer status screen.
 Try using the dev publish, or throwing an error immediately

+## Wed, Oct 22
+- [x] small fixes of histogram
+- [x] deploy changes for Han, update to hyperbole 0.5
+- [x] bug: publish wasn't showing transfer progress

+## Tue, Oct 22
+- [x] attempted iron plot, realized it is tons of work!
+We don't have the ability to read BinTableHDUs via haskell.
+Could do with a python sub-process.
+Told Han it's not worth it

 ## Fri, Oct 16
 > *working from the van
 - [ ] Han: generate iron plot (needs example)